 GA Veteran Driver’s License:

-When you go to the Local VA Medical System/Hospital (ie Hinesville COBC for me) Eligibility/Benefits Office to obtain your VHIC and you have your passport and/or driver’s license and DD214 Member 4 REAL Copy, after getting your VHIC picture taken, go into the GA Department of Veterans Services office (ie also inside the Hinesville COBC for me) and have the person fill out the GA Veteran's Driver’s License form for you so you can then take it to the GA Department of Driver Services Office and get your FREE GA Veteran's Driver’s License for life.
+When you go to the Local VA Medical System/Hospital (ie Hinesville COBC for me) Eligibility/Benefits Office to obtain your VHIC and you have your passport and/or driver’s license and DD214 Member 4 REAL Copy with you, after getting your VHIC picture taken, go into the GA Department of Veterans Services office (ie also inside the Hinesville COBC for me) and have the person fill out the GA Veteran's Driver’s License form for you so you can then take it to the GA Department of Driver Services Office and get your FREE GA Veteran's Driver’s License for life.

 ---------------------------------------------------------------